 How our service has changed

 In 2013 the Council started collecting all plastics.
 We always knew that not every plastic item could be recycled, but it was only a tiny fraction - about 2% - of the plastics we collected at the time.
 So our 'all plastics' policy made sense because it cost very little, and its simplicity encouraged people to recycle more overall.

 But the upheaval in the recycling markets means that's no longer sustainable.
 Rather than pay the recycling companies to separate out the other types of plastics and burn them, we reason it’s cheaper for residents if we now ask you to just recycle plastic bottles, pots, tubs and trays.
 All other plastics should go into your black refuse bin.
 Please help us - we can even lose full loads of recycling if the companies feel there's too much of the wrong stuff in them.

 We can reassure you that if we could get all plastics recycled, we surely would.
-But this is national and international problem which doesn’t look like changing soon.
+But this is national and international problem that doesn’t look like changing soon.

 Has this hurt our recycling performance?

 Overall, no. Certainly, we've lost the benefit of some plastics recycling.
 But Epsom & Ewell residents are recycling more and more, and our performance has continued to climb.
-We now recycle a fraction under 56%.
-That's the best we've ever done and way ahead of the national average.
+We now recycle 55%.
+That's way ahead of the national average.
 Learn more about recycling and waste.

 How is this going to be fixed?

 We know that residents care about this.
 Many of you have told us so.
 But it will take national and international actions to fix it.

-A year ago the government announced its Resources and Waste Strategy for England.
+At the end of 2018 government announced its Resources and Waste Strategy for England.
 This wide-ranging strategy looks at things like developing new recycling technologies; stimulating the recycling markets in the UK; making producers more pay for packaging waste; encouraging simpler and more easily-recyclable packaging, and introducing a plastic packaging tax.

-We don't yet know what will come out of the strategy.There were public consultations during the summer, and more will follow.
+We don't yet know what will come out of the strategy.There were public consultations during last summer, and we are told more will follow in 2020.
 But we hope that it will reduce the amount of hard-to-recycle waste, and help the recycling markets.